 If your kids are old enough, they should all memorize your cellphone number.
 A home number does little good in a situation where people are separated.
 On a school zoo trip I recently took, the teacher distributed the cell phone numbers for all the chaperones so that we could all get in contact easily throughout the day.

-If your child doesn’t know your cell phone number, write it on a tag inside their shirt or put your contact information inside their backpack.
+If your child doesn’t know your cell phone number, write it on a tag inside their shirt, put your contact information inside their backpack or use a safety lanyard.
+There are even products that you can attach to shoes or use as temporary tattoos or stickers.

 Teach the child to stay put.